Environment

 Measures have been taken at the plants to reduce water consumption, such as the instruction to wash company vehicles only when necessary.
 Existing plants and equipment are updated whenever buildings are renovated or facilities are upgraded or installed:

 • Willenbrock Fördertechnik conserves water by using a cistern to collect rainwater.
-With a capacity of 20,000 liters, it can collect a large amount of water during heavy rain, which is then used to flush toilets in the building and irrigate green outside spaces.
+With a capacity of 20,000 liters, it can collect a large amount of water when it rains, which is then used to flush toilets in the building and irrigate green outside spaces.

 • At the Barcelona site, a washing plant with water treatment has been installed to reuse water and keep water consumption to a minimum.

 Linde MH’s business activities have only a very minor impact on water quality, so apart from the use of light liquid separators, there is no need for any further pretreatment of wastewater prior to disposal.
-Nevertheless, Linde MH has its wastewater regularly monitored by external analyses, which are in turn monitored through internal reporting processes (quantities, treatment methods).
+Nevertheless, Linde MH has its wastewater regularly monitored by external analyses, which are in turn monitored through internal reporting processes that record volumes and treatment methods.
 Water withdrawals and wastewater are regularly monitored by means of monthly sampling and analyses, for example.

 Key figures on water withdrawal and wastewater can be found in the table.